camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/manage-connector-templates.md

 If you have created templates for Desktop Modeler in the past and want to reuse them in Web Modeler, you need to make some adjustments to the template files.

 1. _Split the files_.
 Web Modeler maintains a 1:1 relation between connector templates and files.
-Since Desktop Modeler allows to keep multiple template definitions in single file, you must split the file in advance to one file per temmplate before uploading.
+Since Desktop Modeler allows to keep multiple template definitions in single file, you must split the file in advance to one file per template before uploading.
 2. _Remove the brackets_.
 You need to remove the list brackets from the connector template file before uploading.
 Even if a template file for Desktop Modeler contains only a single template, it is always wrapped in a list.
 3. Be aware that the ID and name of the template from the original file will be ignored.
 A new ID is auto-assigned, to ensure consistency and uniqueness in Web Modeler.